bridge

 Spanish grammar lesson 3: "To like" (gustar)

 In English, you can say, "I like movies," or "I like pizza."
-In Spanish, to communicate the same thing, you would use the verb, "gustar," and the subject (he or she who is doing the liking) becomes the object which precedes the verb, "gustar."
+In Spanish, to communicate the same thing, you would use the verb, "gustar," and the subject (he or she who is doing the liking) becomes the indirect object which precedes the verb, "gustar."

 I like movies. = Me gustan las películas.

-It's more like saying, "movies are pleasing to me."
+More accurately, one is saying, "movies are pleasing to me."

 A similar Spanish word is "agradar," which also means "to be pleasing or agreeable to," or "to like.".
 And it works the same way!